Spencer House Bed & Breakfast : While You're Here

 |What is there to do in Erie?
 Let us say that

 one of the nicest surprises about Erie is just how much there is

 to do.
-In the summer there are free concerts (music varies from
+In the summer, there are free concerts including 8 Great Tuesdays featuring music from

-Big Band to Country to Jazz to Blues, etc.) on Tuesday at the
+Big Band to Country to Jazz to Blues, etc. at the

 outdoor amphitheater on the Bayfront (just down the street).
 On